-PSIRT will investigate and disclose vulnerabilities in Cisco products and services from the date of First Commercial Shipment (FCS) to the Last Day of Support.
-Cisco customers with service contracts that entitle them to regular software updates should obtain security fixes through their usual update channels, generally from the Cisco website.
+PSIRT will investigate and disclose vulnerabilities in Cisco products and services from the date of First Commercial Shipment (FCS) to the Last Day of Support (LDoS).
+Cisco customers with service contracts that entitle them to regular software updates should obtain security fixes through their usual update channels, generally from the Cisco website for the relevant product.
 Cisco recommends contacting the TAC only with specific and imminent problems or questions.

 As a special customer service, and to improve the overall security of the Internet, Cisco may offer customers free software updates to address high-severity security problems.
 The decision to provide free software updates is made on a case-by-case basis.
 Refer to the Cisco security publication for details.
-Free software updates will typically be limited to Cisco Security Advisories.
+Free software updates will typically be limited to Critical and High severity Cisco Security Advisories.

 If Cisco has offered a free software update to address a specific issue, noncontract customers who are eligible for the update may obtain it by contacting the Cisco TAC using any of the means described in the General Security-Related Queries section of this document.

-Customers may only install and expect support for software versions and feature sets for which they have purchased a valid license that is current and active.
-By installing, downloading, accessing, or otherwise using such software upgrades, customers agree to follow the terms of the Cisco software license.
-Additionally, customers may only download software for which they have a valid license, procured from Cisco directly, or through a Cisco authorized reseller or partner.
-In most cases this will be a maintenance upgrade to software that was previously purchased.
+Customers may only download, install, and expect support for software versions and feature sets for which they have purchased a valid license that is current and active.
+By installing, downloading, accessing, or otherwise using such software updates, customers agree to follow the terms of the Cisco software license.
+In most cases the software update will be a maintenance release to software that was previously purchased.
 Free security software updates do not entitle customers to a new software license, additional software feature sets, or major revision upgrades.

-After the End of Sale, the availability of security fixes provided by Engineering is defined in the product's End of Sale bulletin.
+After End of Sale (EoS), the availability of security fixes for vulnerabilities is defined in the product’s EoS bulletin.
 (See the End-of-Life Policy for details.)
-The End of Sale bulletin may define one or more of the following milestones.
+The EoS bulletin may define one or both of the following milestones: